Azure/WALinuxAgent/README.md

 extensions and processing the latest goal state. _Provisioning.Enabled_ must be disabled ("n") for this option to have an effect.
 Setting _Provisioning.Enabled_ to true ("y") overrides this option and runs the built-in agent provisioning code.

+_Note_: This configuration option has been deprecated and has no effect. waagent now auto-detects cloud-init as a provisioning agent.

 #### __Provisioning.DeleteRootPassword__